 4, 2007 - The fifty star flag of the United States of America becomes

 the longest flying flag in American history after flying over

-December 13, 2007 - The Mitchell Report on the Steroids Scandal in baseball
+December 13, 2007 - The Mitchell Report on the Steroids Scandal

 is published.
 It recounted a year long investigation into the use and